Skip to main content

 Finding and creating community is one of the most important parts of being human.
 When we give back to our communities, it can help us feel more connected to each other, the places we live and the world as a whole.
 When people are looking for a charity to donate to, they often consider causes that have impacted them or someone they know.
 When we donate to a charity it can help us strengthen our communities while helping others feel more connected to theirs.
 Those who want to make even more of an impact may start or join a giving circle as well.

-St. Jude patient Liliana with her sister
+St. Jude patient Josiah with his mom

-St. Jude patient Janelle
+St. Jude patient Georgia

 You’re making an impact